JEngTherm/EngThermBase.jl/README.md

 # EngThermBase.jl

-Basic definitions for Engineering Thermodynamics in julia.
+Basic definitions for Engineering Thermodynamics in Julia.

 # Description